mobadara/fashion-mnist-pytorch-cnn/README.md

 ## Usage

-If you're using a single notebook (`fashion_mnist_cnn.ipynb`), simply open it in Google Colab and run the cells sequentially.
+If you're using a single notebook (`fashion-mnist-cnn.ipynb`), simply open it in Google Colab and run the cells sequentially.

 If you've separated the code into `.py` files, you can import and use them within your notebook.
 For example: